sysml/lightvm/README.md

 functionality, the common functionality of Chaos tools is provided by the ``libh2`` library.

+Besides Linux domU domains, LightVM also supports Mini-OS based applications.
+The Mini-apps repository provides a set of applications examples that can be used to demonstrate the functionality and performance of ``noxs`` based environments.

 ## Xen
 * Repo: [https://github.com/sysml/xen](https://github.com/sysml/xen)
 * Branch: ``noxs-4.8.1`` based on Xen 4.8.1